aubble/goTunneLS/README.md

 	goTunneLS -c config.json

 Leave that open and open a new terminal.
-Now run
+Now run (make sure the BSD version of netcat is installed for the following commands, if you have the GNU version)

 	nc -l 5000